-Together with CDA Architects, we will modernise the existing logistics platform and build a 5,600 m² extension, all on an occupied site.
+Together with Sight, we will modernise the existing logistics platform and build a 5,600 m² extension, all on an occupied site.

 The modernisation project addresses the challenges of integrating the Würth Group process and of mechanisation.
 It also takes into account the environmental challenges we face in terms of global warming and threats to life, with particular attention paid to water management on the plot.

 The modernisation and extension of the Würth France logistics site in Montélimar includes: